 Susan Kae Grant

 Grant has lectured, taught book art workshops, and exhibited internationally.
-Public collections representing her photographs and bookworks include the George Eastman Museum, J. Paul Getty Museum, Minneapolis Institute of Art, Tokyo Photographic Museum, Museum of Fine Arts Houston, and the Victoria & Albert National Art Library.
+Public collections representing her photographs and bookwork’s include the George Eastman Museum, J. Paul Getty Museum, Minneapolis Institute of Art, Tokyo Photographic Museum, Museum of Fine Arts Houston, and the Victoria & Albert National Art Library.
+Grant’s imprint, The Black Rose Press, was established in 1976 and has since produced twelve of her limited-edition artists' books that are collected widely by libraries and museums.

 From 1981 to 2017, Grant served as Head of Photography in the Department of Visual Arts at Texas Woman's University and was named Cornaro Professor of Art Emerita in 2018.
 Her numerous teaching awards include the 2014 Society for Photographic Education Honored Educator, recognizing her distinguished tenure at TWU and her 30 years of annual photographic bookmaking workshops at the International Center of Photography in New York City.
 She holds an MFA in Photography and Book Arts and a BS in Art and Art Education from the University of Wisconsin–Madison.
 She is represented by Conduit Gallery and lives in Dallas, Texas.